All About Stile and Rail Door Parts and Uses

 What are Stile and Rail Doors?

-Stile and rail doors are a classic door construction method that’s been around for centuries.
+stile and rail doors are a classic door construction method that’s been around for centuries.

 They consist of a wooden frame composed of vertical pieces, called stiles, and horizontal pieces, called rails.
 These frame pieces hold panels in place, creating a sturdy yet attractive door.